Introduction: Why accessibility is crucial

 - Greater reach: 10–20% more potential users

-- Better UX: Optimisation for everyone, not just for people with disabilities
+- Better UX: a better experience for everyone, not just for people with disabilities

-- Image gain: CSR and social responsibility as a differentiator
+- Brand boost: CSR and social responsibility as a differentiator

 What needs to be done now?

 The Accessibility Act has applied since 28 June 2025.
-There is no longer a "transitional phase" – barriers must be removed as quickly as possible.
-Do not wait to implement it.
+There is no "transitional phase" left; barriers must be removed as quickly as possible.
+Don't wait to act.

 Professional support